 How it works

 In order to utilize Internet connection(s) to complete voice calls, POPP installs a VoIP Management Device and a VoIP Gateway Appliance at the clients’ place of business.
-The VoIP Management Device prioritizes voice traffic over Internet traffic, which preserves the quality of the voice connection.
-It also allows POPP to perform 24x7 monitoring and remote troubleshooting, as well as Quality of Service (QoS).
+The VoIP Management Device allows POPP to perform 24x7 monitoring and remote troubleshooting, as well as Quality of Service (QoS).
 It can integrate with a client's existing on-site phone system, or it can be part of a complete hosted phone system solution.

 VoIP can be setup in one of 3 ways: